ronin-rb/ronin-masscan/man/ronin-masscan-dump.1.md

-# ronin-masscan-targets 1 "2023-03-01" Ronin "User Manuals"
+# ronin-masscan-dump 1 "2023-03-01" Ronin "User Manuals"

 ## NAME

-ronin-masscan-targets - Converts masscan scan files into a list of targets
+ronin-masscan-dump - Dumps the scanned ports from masscan scan file(s)

 ## SYNOPSIS

-`ronin-masscan targets` [options] *MASSCAN_FILE*
+`ronin-masscan dump` [options] *MASSCAN_FILE*

 ## DESCRIPTION

-Converts  masscan scan files into a list of targets.
+Dumps the scanned ports from masscan scan files into a variety of formats.
+The output formats include:

+* IP
+* Hostname
+* `IP:PORT`
+* `HOST:PORT`
+* URI

+The command also supports filtering the scanned ports by IP, IP range, domain, or port.

 ## ARGUMENTS